lightning/bolts/02-peer-protocol.md

       - SHOULD retransmit the error packet and ignore any other packets for that channel.
     - otherwise:
-      - MUST transmit `channel_reestablish` for each channel,
+      - MUST transmit `channel_reestablish` for each channel.
-        - and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
+      - MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.

 The sending node: